datatrail-jhu/02_googlecloud/manuscript/04_drive.md

 ### Uploading files to Google Drive

 You can also upload files or folders from your computer to Google Drive.
 To do this, you again click the "New" button in the top left corner of the Google Drive home page and then select either "File upload" or "Folder upload."
-Once selectedm a window will open that will allow you to navigate to the file or folder you'd like to upload.
+Once selected, a window will open that will allow you to navigate to the file or folder you'd like to upload.

 ![Upload file or folder](images/04_drive/04_google_drive-7.png)